 Commute Trip Reduction (CTR) Survey

 The Commute Trip Reduction program requirements include a biennial employee transportation survey to measure company performance.
-This survey is usually conducted in the Fall of odd years.
+This survey is typically conducted in the Fall of odd years.

 If you’re familiar with the CTR Survey process and tools, here are some quick links: